-1.01 DESCRIPTION
+- 1.01 DESCRIPTION

-A. The General and Supplementary Conditions and Division 1 are a part of the requirements for the work under this Division of the Specification.
+- A. The General and Supplementary Conditions and Division 1 are a part of the requirements for the work under this Division of the Specification.

-1.02 WORK INCLUDED
+- 1.02 WORK INCLUDED

-A. Provide labor and materials required to install, test and place into operation the heating, ventilating, air conditioning, plumbing and fire protection systems as called for in the Contract Documents and according to applicable codes and regulations.
+- A. Provide labor and materials required to install, test and place into operation the plumbing systems as called for in the Contract Documents and according to applicable codes and regulations.

-1.03 APPLICABLE CODES
+- 1.03 APPLICABLE CODES

-- A. 2018 International Building Code
+- A. International Building Code

-- B. 2018 National Electrical Code
+- B. National Electrical Code

-- C. 2018 International Mechanical Code
+- C. International Mechanical Code

-- D. 2018 International Plumbing Code
+- D. International Plumbing Code

-- E. 2018 International Energy Code
+- E. International Energy Code

-- F. 2018 International Fire Code
+- F. International Fire Code

 - G. All local jurisdiction amendments to these codes.